 Perhaps additional information will be provided if there is a fair hearing in the Senate Judiciary Committee.
-Right now the information available seems overwhelming.
-Does anyone believe Professor Ford revealed Kavanaugh’s assault at a family therapy session in 2012 in order to derail his nomination in 2018?
+Right now, the information available seems overwhelming.
+Does anyone believe Professor Ford revealed Kavanaugh’s assault at a family therapy session in 2012 to derail his nomination in 2018?
 Did she take lessons so she could pass a lie detector test?
 She had no reason to make up her disclosure, but he has every reason to deny it.

 As important as whether a sexual predator wins a seat on the Supreme Court is, the Senate decision is not the most important issue exposed by this scandal.
-As a nation we are not helping and supporting victims the way they deserve.
-We are not making the prevention of sexual abuse, particularly against children the priority it deserves.
-We continue to tolerate and encourage the abuse excuse including the myth that women and children frequently make false reports.
+As a nation, we are not helping and supporting victims the way they deserve.
+We are not making the prevention of sexual abuse, particularly against children, the priority it deserves.
+We continue to tolerate and encourage the abuse excuse, including the myth that women and children frequently make false reports.
 We are not holding perps accountable.
 The immediate decision is not whether Kavanaugh should go to jail but whether he is allowed on the Supreme Court where he can hurt more women.

 Did I mention that Christine was only 15?